ANA Test (Antinuclear Antibody) is a blood-based test that helps to detect the presence of any kind of autoimmune disorder in the patient’s blood.

 However, the process does not involve any risk factors.
 Consult your doctor immediately if you experience any dizziness, soreness at the puncture site or excess bleeding.

 What are the risks involved?

 The Ana test does not involve any potential side effects.
-You may feel slight discomfort during the procedure due the injection of needle which will eventually fade away.
+You may feel slight discomfort during the procedure due to the injection of the needle which will eventually fade away.

 It is necessary to inform your doctor if you have any known bleeding disorders.
 It may lead to excess blood loss at the needle site.
 Other than these there are no risks involved in the Ana test.

 ANA blood test is not a stand-alone test.
-Your doctor may request for some other tests along with antinuclear antibody test.
+Your doctor may request some other tests along with an antinuclear antibody test.
 Typically the doctor suggests these tests after a thorough physical examination.

 ANA test is not used just to diagnose a particular condition.
-Development of some autoantibody can be a sign of some infectious diseases and cancers.
-If your test comes back positive, your doctor will suggest you more tests to figure out the cause.
+The development of some autoantibodies can be a sign of some infectious diseases and cancers.
+If your test comes back positive, your doctor will suggest more tests to figure out the cause.